Kotlin/kotlinx.serialization/examples/README.md

 To launch this sample, first run `./gradlew build` and then point your browser to `example-js/web/index.html`.

-### Example-native

-Provides setup for Gradle using 'kotlin-platform-native' plugin and Gradle metadata (Gradle 4.8+ required, used one is 4.10).

 ### Example-visitors

 Provides setup for Gradle using **Kotlin Gradle DSL** and 'kotlin.jvm' plugin.